laicar/srpg-studio-eclogia/README.md

 # srpg-studio-eclogia

-Discord user AlanaEclogia#9407's SRPG Studio plugins.
+Discord user AlanaEclogia#9407's SRPG Studio plugins and assets.

 Free to use as you want.
 Instructions are inside the files.